Why are the Pennsylvania Dutch called so when they're actually German?

-Furthermore, at the time when the Pennsylvania Dutch left Europe, Germany did not exist as a single nation, but rather, a patchwork of duchies, kingdoms and states.
+Furthermore, at the time when the Pennsylvania Dutch left Europe, Germany did not exist as a single nation, but rather, as a patchwork of duchies, kingdoms and states.
 Therefore, referring to the Pennsylvania Dutch as German would not be accurate as they were never citizens of a unified Germany.

 Therefore, the name Pennsylvania Dutch seems as appropriate a name as any when referring to this community of Deitsch speakers.
-This name was even promoted by the Pennsylvania Dutch themselves in the 19th century as a way of distinguishing themselves both from the European Germans whom they had left behind, and the later waves of German immigrants who became German Americans.
+This name was even promoted by the Pennsylvania Dutch themselves in the 19th century as a way of distinguishing themselves both from the European Germans whom they had left behind and the later waves of German immigrants who became German Americans.
 In the Pennsylvania Dutch language, these other Germans are referred to as Deitschlenner (Germany-ers).

 The Pennsylvania Dutch (or German) language

-Despite journeying halfway around the world, however, the Pennsylvania Dutch community – through their strict rules and eagerness to preserve their language and culture – have not only managed to maintain their language (which is uncommon for the descendants of immigrant groups in the United States), but also maintain much of its similarity to the German language.
+Despite journeying halfway around the world, however, the Pennsylvania Dutch community – through their strict rules and eagerness to preserve their language and culture – have not only managed to maintain their language (which is uncommon for the descendants of immigrant groups in the United States) but also maintain much of its similarity to the German language.

 Values, beliefs and culture of the Pennsylvania Dutch